mellieho9/Simple-Payroll-System/README.md

  6. I then declared an array <code>totalHours</code> with the size equivalent to the number of employees entered by the user.
  7. I created a nested loop which traverses the <code>employeeName</code> array and the <code>workHours</code> array to enter the number of hours each employee works for each day of the week and add these hours together as the total hours each employee works.
 After the inner loop ends, I compute the gross pay of each employee by multiplying the said total of hours with the employee's hourly rate.
  8. I then used a for loop to output a table displaying the gross pay each entered employees received.
- 9. Finally, i used the simple <code>cout</code> function to output the values in the <code>grossPay> array which is the highest and lowest.
+ 9. Finally, i used the simple <code>cout</code> function to output the values in the <code>grossPay</code> array which is the highest and lowest.

 ## License
 [Apache](https://choosealicense.com/licenses/apache-2.0/)